|PanGazer – setting North|

 However, panoramas constructed from multiple images (e.g., drone spherical panoramas) do not have the image bearing recorded.
 Even though drones know where they are and which direction they are pointing (and usually record those data), as far as I know no stitching application preserves the direction data.

 To have compass directions shown correctly for an image and be saved with the image for sharing, you must identify some point in the image that is due North (True North) of the camera position and then indicate that to PanGazer.

 Once North is set, by either method, the compass points that PanGazer overlays will then move appropriately as you change viewpoint and zoom.
 You can turn them off or on by clicking the Settings → Overlays → Show compass points menu item (or toggle the display of all overlays and status information using the Space Bar).

-When you save the image the North direction will be saved in the Exif metadata and (for spherical images) the XMP metadata.
+When you save the image the North direction will be saved in the Exif metadata and also (for spherical images) in the XMP metadata.

 Here is a view showing the compass points overlay (and also the tilt angles overlay); the compass points can only be seen if North has been set:

 |PanGazer and these web pages were written by Mike Cowlishaw; Please send me any corrections, suggestions, etc.|